• Skip to main content

 If the problem is due to a glitch in iCloud, signing out of iCloud and signing back in should fix the problem.

-On Apple ID screen, scroll down to bottom of the screen and tap on Sign Out.
-If prompted, enter your Apple ID Password and tap on Turn OFF.
+2. On Apple ID screen, scroll down to bottom of the screen and tap on Sign Out.

 Hopefully, this should fix the iCloud glitch causing repeated Apple ID Verification pop-ups on your iPhone.